-Since 2007 I’ve sung in a number of different choirs in Brighton, London and Bangor, and attended singing courses and workshops in Wales, Scotland, Ireland and the Isle of Man.
-I’ve learnt songs in many languages, including English, Irish, Welsh, Scottish Gaelic, Manx, French, Spanish, Italian, Corsican, Latin, Bulgarian, Church Slavonic, Croatian, Czech, Russian, Greek, Romani, Georgian, Mingrelian, Zulu, Xhosa, Northern Ndebele, Tswana, Sesotho, Yoruba, Japanese and Maori.
+Since 2007 I’ve sung in various choirs in Brighton, London and Bangor, and attended singing courses and workshops in Wales, Scotland, Ireland, Cornwall and the Isle of Man.
+I’ve learnt songs in many languages.

 Current language use

-The language I speak most often at the moment is English.
-I also have fairly regular opportunities to use my French and Welsh, and occasional opportunities to use my other languages.
-Since 2010 I have been going to a French conversation group every week.
-I use my Irish in Ireland every summer, and speak Scottish Gaelic when I visit Scotland, and Manx when I visit the Isle of Man.
+The languages I speak most often are English, French and Welsh.
+I sometimes have opportunities to use my other languages as well.
+I go to a French conversation group every week.
+I regularly speak Welsh with friends at the folk music sessions I go to.
+I use my Irish in Ireland, and speak Scottish Gaelic when I visit Scotland, and Manx when I visit the Isle of Man.
 Apart from that most of my language use involves listening and reading.

 Ultimately I’d love to be fluent in all the languages I’ve studied or dabbled with, and in many others.
 I know that this is perhaps overly ambitious so am concentrating on maintaining and improving the ones I already know reasonably well.